fBosch/react-workshop/presentation.md

 With React you build the DOM using JavaScript objects (Virtual DOM) instead of the alternative that most developers are familiar with — templating.

-By using the VDOM; React can find the difference of DOM trees (on application state change) before rendering and only re-render the changed nodes, similar to the way merging with GIT works.
+By using the VDOM; React can, on application state change, find the difference of DOM trees before rendering  — and only re-render the changed nodes, similar to the way merging with GIT works.

 This allows React to render components much faster than most other competing frameworks